-The Graphite Paper comes as a white sheet but you can change it to any color you want by adding water or oil to the surface.
+The Graphite Paper comes as a white sheet, but you can change it to any color by adding water or oil to the surface.

 How To Use Graphite Paper To Transfer Images

 To make a transfer with graphite paper, you first need to prepare the page you’re transferring onto.

 - Firstly, you should prepare your materials, take out a coloring page and graphite paper, and place them on a table; also, make sure you have something for drawing, a pencil or pen.

 - In the first step, you should place the graphite paper on the Darkside to face the color paper.

 - Next, you should place the image you want to transfer or trace on top of the graphite paper.

 - To connect the graphite paper to the image, you should place a piece of heavy-weight material on top of everything and rub it over it with a bone folder.
 Ultimately, using a tap is a great way to hold the color paper and graphite paper together, so when you are tracing, it will not move, and your tracing will be easy and perfect.

 - You can use almost any pen for your drawing.
 Just be sure that the pen should not cause damage to your original picture.

 - Start tracing on the image and try to apply a little bit of pressure on the drawing so that tracing lines fully transfer to the graphite paper.